kilofox/kohana/modules/userguide/guide/userguide/works.md

 Each module's menu is at `guide/<module>/menu.md`.

-All other pages are are in `guide/<module>` and can be organized in subfolders and named however you want.
+All other pages are in `guide/<module>` and can be organized in subfolders and named however you want.

 For more info on how to make your module have userguide pages, see [Adding your module](adding).